 Royal Academy of Dance qualifications are similar in price to music exams, but there are some cheaper dance qualifications preferred by some dance schools that go from about £20 up.

 There are no subsidies for A-levels.
 You are looking at around £400+ a subject.
 If they involve practicals, as you would expect for the sciences, you have to pay for them separately.
+Then you can be going into the thousands, just for one A-level.

 Cost of Organised HE Groups